Campaign

 • Order of the Bat

 The Order of the Bat are the true assassins and special ops Order.
-While the Ravens make a show of force for larger scale special ops, the Bats are much more furtive and undercover.
+While the Ravens make a show of force for larger scale special ops, the Bats are much more stealthy and undercover.
 The Bat is silent and feeds at night, and they often work their operations at night.
 They can lay low in the wild and launch kidnappings and assassinations.
 They are the smallest order, with just a few dozen members.
 They are much less likely to carry crests or identify themselves.
-The leaders will wear their appropriate colors to the Thurian Court.
+The head and his 2nd in command are the only ones who will will wear their appropriate insignia to the Thurian Court.
 They specialize more than any in Unarmed Combat and Spying, living in the wild, poisons and dagger.
 They wear little or no armour (up to leather so they can use their Unarmed Combat skills and stay silent).
-They have a rigorous training and testing and when the squire is "knighted", he does not receive a war hammer, but rather a stiletto.
+They have a rigorous training and testing and when the squire is "knighted", he does not receive a sword, spurs or war hammer, but rather a blued stiletto so it won't reflect light.
+The Bats are usually close to the King who utilizes their services as assassins and even undercover personal guards, until such time as they unite with the Foxes to kill the King!

-The Bats do not get along with anyone except the Foxes as they don't interact with any other order enough to be friendly or enemies.
-There are some small resentments about their secrecy but they are not so influential (unless they plot to kill the King, maybe with the Foxes?) as to warrant much rivalry.
+The Bats do not get along publicly with anyone except the Foxes as they don't interact with many other orders enough to be friends or enemies.
+There are some small resentments about their secrecy but they are not so influential as to warrant much rivalry.
 It is thought that they also supply many members of the Order of the Chameleon.
 The Llamas are very suspicious of the Bats and do not like them, and the feeling is mutual.
+It is surmised that their origins are a splinter group off of the Ravens and the story is vague and changes depending on if you talk to a Bat or a Raven.

 • Order of the Bear

 The Order of the Bear is the gold standard of Orders and likely the original, if not certainly one of the original, Orders.
 The Bear was considered a symbol of strength in defense and valiant battle.
 They staff the heavy cavalry that made the Thurians a unique and feared army.
-They are a large Order and allow many part-time members that can be called up in time of war and are looked to to organize the core of the cavalry and infantry.
-They have the largest and grandest tournaments that include horsemanship, wrestling, hand-held weapons, etc. They feature drop weapon as they are strong and well suited to Hand-to-Hand Combat and can use that power to disarm pike wielders so they can charge through.
-The classic war hammer is more ceremonial with them as they have a wide variety of weapon masters (though many do specialize in the traditional hammer).
+They are a large Order and allow many part-time members that can be called up in time of war and are looked upon to organize the core of the cavalry and infantry.
+They have the largest and grandest tournaments that include horsemanship, wrestling, hand-held weapons, archery, foot races, etc. They feature drop weapon as they are strong and well suited to Hand-to-Hand Combat and can use that power to disarm pike wielders so they can charge through.
+The classic war hammer is more ceremonial with them as they have a wide variety of weapon masters (with lance, spear, sword and polearm being most popular).
 Their base of operations is a large estate just outside of the city of Thur and revolves around their large tournament fields, stables and lists.

-They are encouraged to marry and start estates and to have many male children.
+They are encouraged to marry and start estates and to have many, many male children.

 They have various specializations and are a wide ranging group that include Unarmed Combat, horsemanship, weapons, strategy/tactics, physiker, logistics, training recruits, new followers, etc. Their prototype is the large and gregarious warrior who can wrestle, ride and, when called for, drink.
 They breed some of the biggest/strongest war horses in Thur (approaching draft horse stature).

-They have the widest range of crests including their hammers, bears, swords, wrestling, horses, etc.
+They have the widest range of crests including their lances, bears, swords, wrestling, horses, etc.

-There is a high spirited and mostly healthy rivalry with the Bulls who are a splinter group from the Bears and claim similar functions as the Bears.
-The Bulls show up in force and pomp to every Bear tournament and the results are tabulated and compared all year.
+There is a high spirited and mostly healthy rivalry with the Boars who are a splinter group from the Bears and claim similar functions as the Bears.
+The Boars show up in force and pomp to every Bear tournament and the results are tabulated and compared all year.

-The Order of the Bull is a splinter group from the Order of the Bear.
+The Order of the Boar is a splinter group from the Order of the Bear.
 It has been many centuries, but some of the bad feelings still persist in latent ways.
-The exact nature of the schism is little understood and interpreted differently depending on if you ask a Bull or Bear.
-It had to do with organizational efficiencies and what kinds of recuits to allow a full time position and knighting, or only be a reservist (to use modern parlance).
-The Bulls are similar to the Bears in their generality, but have a wider variety of Cavalry and Infantry (the Bears focus mostly on heavy calvary and infantry).
-They focus a bit less on Unarmed Combat and more on Weapon Mastery (which they have a wide variety of Masters).
+The exact nature of the schism is little understood and interpreted differently depending on if you ask a Boar or Bear.
+It had to do with the proper temperament of a warrior (Boars are a little more amped up than the Bears), organizational efficiencies and what kinds of recruits to allow a full time position and knighting, or only be a reservist (to use modern parlance).
+The Boars are similar to the Bears in their generality, but have a wider variety of Cavalry and Infantry (the Bears focus mostly on heavy calvary and infantry).
+They focus a bit less on Unarmed Combat and more on Weapon Mastery (which they have a wide variety of Masters of great renown).
+They use the spear (boar spear often) and naginata quite a bit in battle, but swords, hammers and crossbows are also well represented.
 They are the second largest Order, behind the Bears, but their tournaments are definitely second rank, with the Bears holding the two biggest in the year (the Spring and Late Summer tournaments).
-The Bulls have had to move theirs around the Bears to less hospitable times.
+The Boars have had to move theirs around the Bears to less hospitable times.

-They have generally good relations with all Orders (except maybe the Bats), but hold some in small distain (Foxes, Bats) for not being vigorous enough.
+They have generally good relations with all Orders (except maybe the Bats), but hold some in small distain like the Foxes and Bats for not being vigorous enough.
 They have a spirited and mostly healthy rivalry with the Bears, and show up to the Bears tournaments in full force and pomp.

-Their crests are also wide, but most often feature a Bull to demarcate themselves from the ever famous Bears.
+Their crests are also wide, but most often feature a Boar to demarcate themselves from the ever famous Bears.

 • Order of the Fox

-The Order of the Fox are the spies and diplomats of old (they have been mostly replaced by the IS advanced spying techniques).
+The Order of the Fox are the court spies and diplomats of old (they have been mostly replaced by the IS advanced spying techniques).
 Many of the Order of the Chamleon come from here as they are bitter about being removed from their role as head spies and diplomats in remote courts.
 They specialize in Unarmed Combat, Dagger, Spying, Courtly Graces, and other useful functions.
 They are looked down upon by many orders as being effeminate, but they are lethal killers and are now plotting against the IS and the Thurian nobility to take back some control.
 They are gifted plotters and have not been uncoverd and have not allowed any IS secret police to infiltrate them.
 They hold no tournaments and are not especially gifted horsemen (though all Thurians have background in horsemanship and some Foxes use their advanced Horsemenship skill to get ahead in courts as a show of skill and good breeding, only the very wealthy in the IS are good horsemen).
-They also are not as proficient in the use of the traditional war hammer as other Orders, prefering the rapier, short sword, and other more courtly weapons (the war hammer is considered barbaric in many courts around this part of Cidri).
+They eschew the war hammer, prefering the rapier, short sword, and other more courtly weapons (the war hammer is considered unrefined/barbaric in many courts around this part of Cidri).
 Though many have walking canes that are basically light and elegant picks.

-They are smaller and a bit more homogeneous then the Bears and Bulls and their Crest is the Fox on ochre background.
+They are smaller and a bit more homogeneous then the Bears and Boars.
+They are one of three Orders to recuit some women (women court spies are very helpful in a male dominated court, now aren't they).
+Their Crest is the Fox on ochre background.
 Many have adapted this to the local customs of the baronies, duchies and courts that they serve in (and are trying to form a Western alliance with the manors of the western Borderlands and they have very covert contacts with the Duke of Mt.
 Bronar with an idea if they can convince the Thurian nobility to turn on the IS, they can ally with Bronar, have him march on the northern border of the IS while the Thurians send a strong cavalry to the front that will turn on the IS army suddenly in the midst of battle, sacking the command structure and breaking up the infantry.
 Then another stronger cavalry that will march on Dar Karador itself in a lightning strike to disable the military ability of the IS (without going into Dar Karador itself).
-So far they have not had much success convincing Bronar or the nobility in this scheme.
+So far they have not had much success convincing Bronar in this scheme.

-Their stronghold is just outside the royal keep in Thur, in an elaborate and courtly mansion with well manicured gardens and a small stable.
+Their stronghold is just outside the royal keep in Thur, in an elaborate and courtly mansion with well manicured gardens, fountains and a lavish, if relatively small, stable.

-It is speculated that the order of the Fox broke off from the order of the Wolf many centuries ago.
-The Foxes are the only Order to have good relations with the Bats, as they use each other's skills and have plotted together to overthrow many a King.
-They get along well with the Ravens as they often provide the intelligence to coordinate their attacks and when they don't the Ravens often can give them good intelligence from deep behind enemy lines.
+The Foxes are the only Order to have publicly good relations with the Bats (the Wolves and Hawks are actually appreciative of the Bats, but they won't defend them in public so much), as they use each other's skills and have plotted together to overthrow many a King.
+They get along well with the Ravens as the Foxes often provide the intelligence to coordinate the Raven's attacks and when they don't the Ravens often can give them good intelligence from deep behind enemy lines.
+They distrust the Llamas as being politically naive in upholding the letter of the law.
+This can get in the way of the expedient methods of which the Foxes must avail themselves to get their work done.
+They don't want to look over their shoulder and see a do-gooder Llama trying to prosecute them for getting their difficult and grey-area job done.

 • Order of the Hawk

 In war, many of the Hawks are scouts and intelligence gatherers.
 They ride ahead and estimate enemy strength and positions.
 They feed this especially to the Wolves and Ravens for their functions.
+They will often ride with the Ravens in a supporting role (especially when the Ravens are short handed at the beginning of a campaign).
 Their specializations are in logistics, scouting, mathematics, horsebow and horsemanship.
-They are not only scouts, and do provide some light cavalry and other functions (messengers, flanking units, etc).
-They are one of a few orders proficient with the spear, javelin, horsebow and crossbow.
+They are not only scouts, and do provide some light cavalry and other functions (messengers, flanking units, supply chain escorts, etc).
+They are one of a few orders proficient with the javelin, horsebow and crossbow.
 Their horses are fast and light stallions.

 Their stronghold is several miles west of the city of Thur, in the foothills of the backbone mountains (this is a new home, their old home east of Thur was totally destroyed during the IS siege).